tjvantoll/articles/kendo/angular-v-react/article.md

 If this all sounds a bit confusing—it’s because it is.

-There’s a [whole science behind dependency injection](https://angular.io/guide/dependency-injection) and why Angular takes this approach, but it’s always felt unnecessary to me.
+There’s a [whole science behind dependency injection](https://angular.io/guide/dependency-injection), and why Angular takes this approach, but it’s always felt unnecessary to me.
 The only concrete benefit I’ve ever gotten out of dependency injection is during unit testing, as injected services are easy to mock out in tests.
 But JavaScript mocking libraries are pretty powerful nowadays, and that benefit doesn’t make the abstraction worth all the hassle for me.

-React has none of any of this structure, and frankly, it’s kind of liberating.
+React has none of this structure, and frankly, it’s kind of liberating.
 If I need a new feature in my app I create a new folder and add a new file.
 If I need a service, I create a file that returns a function.
 Simple.

 But although I might appreciate the simplicity of React for most things, there’s one tool I gave up that I didn’t realize how much I’d miss.

 <h2 id="finding-5">5) I miss TypeScript</h2>

-I might not miss Angular modules or services, but I definitely miss TypeScript—which is not something I ever thought I would’ve said a few years ago.
+I might not miss Angular modules or services, but I definitely miss TypeScript, which is not something I ever thought I would’ve said a few years ago.

 The process of giving up TypeScript reminded me of [an article the Slack team did when they adopted TypeScript](https://slack.engineering/typescript-at-slack-a81307fa288d).
 The two biggest discoveries they made were: